formkiq/formkiq-client-sdk-python/docs/DocumentWorkflowsApi.md

 Add workflow

-Creates a new Workflow; ONLY available with FormKiQ Pro and Enterprise
+Creates a new Workflow; available as an Add-On Module

 ### Example